uviclibraries/podcasting/editing-audio.md

 You can follow this same copy/paste process to move any audio from any Audacity track to another.

 > **NOTE**: the locations of buttons in Audacity's interface vary from version to version and system to system (i.e., Windows, Mac, or Linux).
-If you do not find what you are looking for, rely on the main menu to **edit -> copy/ edit -> paste**.
+If you do not find what you are looking for, rely on the main menu to **Edit -> Copy / Edit -> Paste**.

 <button onclick="toggle('gif2')">Show / Hide Animation </button>
 <div id="gif2">